 On the other hand, private criminal investigators are often called as expert witnesses and are allowed to summarize evidence and give legal conclusions (technically speaking they cannot unilaterally resolve a matter, but they are allowed to testify as to ‘ultimate conclusions of fact’ which is pretty close to the same thing).
 This is important because if there are facts that weren’t considered by law enforcement or if agents rendered a faulty conclusion in their investigation, there is no way to counteract that without evidence.
 Lawyers can’t provide that; Criminal investigators can.

 Private criminal investigators also an efficient use of resources.
 While investigators are an added expense, they aren’t necessarily as expensive as you might think.
 Attorneys are at their best when they focus primarily on trial preparation, analyzing the government’s case, preparing legal pleadings, forming witness questions, and crafting arguments.
 Utilizing attorneys for non-legal tasks, such as data mining, crime scene examination, and creation of expert reports, is an inefficient, and often costly, way to handle a case.
 It makes sense to have a team of professionals who each concentrate on what they do best.
 This is both effective and cost effective.

 At Varghese Summersett PLLC, we use a variety of professionals in our team approach to criminal defense work.
 We also use private criminal investigators, forensic analysts, and former government experts to assist us with our investigations and trial preparation.
 We know that thorough investigations help bring the truth to light.
-Call Varghese Summersett today at 817-203-2220 to find out how our team of criminal defense professionals can help you.
+Call Varghese Summersett today at 817-203-2220 or contact us online to find out how our team of criminal defense professionals can help you.